nuScenes: A multimodal dataset for autonomous driving: Tasks Metrics

 \mypar{True Positive metrics.} In addition to AP, we measure a set of \emph{True Positive metrics} (TP metrics) for each prediction that was matched with a ground truth box.
 All TP metrics are calculated using $d=2$m center distance during matching, and they are all designed to be positive scalars.
 In the proposed metric, the TP metrics are all in native units (see below) which makes the results easy to interpret and compare.
 Matching and scoring happen independently per class and each metric is the average of the cumulative mean at each achieved recall level above $10\%$.
 If $10\%$ recall is not achieved for a particular class, all TP errors for that class are set to $1$.
 The following TP errors are defined:

 Average Translation Error (ATE) is the Euclidean center distance in 2D (units in $meters$).
 Average Scale Error (ASE) is the 3D intersection over union (IOU) after aligning orientation and translation ($1-IOU$).
 Average Orientation Error (AOE) is the smallest yaw angle difference between prediction and ground truth ($radians$).
 All angles are measured on a full $360^{\circ}$ period except for barriers where they are measured on a $180^{\circ}$ period.
 Average Velocity Error (AVE) is the absolute velocity error as the L2 norm of the velocity differences in 2D ($m/s$).
 Average Attribute Error (AAE) is defined as 1 minus attribute classification accuracy ($1-acc$).
-Finally, the mTP is calculated as:
+For each TP metric we compute the mean TP metric ($\textrm{mTP}$) over all classes:

 We omit measurements for classes where they are not well defined: AVE for cones and barriers since they are stationary; AOE of cones since they do not have a well defined orientation; and AAE for cones and barriers since there are no attributes defined on these classes.